pthakkar230/app-backend/README.md

 > You may have to explicitly pull images, even though they are using the latest tag.

+### Re Launch Stack after Code Update

+Code updates are frequent and may require you to re launch stack.
+These steps should allow you to relaunch a development stack using updated code base:

+1. Navigate into repo and pull latest commit:

+    cd app-backend
+    git pull origin master

+2. Stop all running containers:

+    docker-compose stop

+3. Verify docker service settings:

+    systemctl status docker

+If `-H fd:// -H tcp://0.0.0.0:2375` appears, skip step for and move to step 7.
+Otherwise go to step 4.

+4. Edit `docker.service` file:

+    sudo nano /lib/systemd/system/docker.service

+ Add -H tcp://0.0.0.0:2375 **after** -H fd://

+5. Reload daemon service:

+    sudo systemctl daemon-reload

+6. Restart docker deamon:

+    sudo systemctl restart docker

+7. Re build images:

+    docker-compose build

+8. Launch docker stack:

+    docker-compose up -d

+If you remove all containders with `docker-compose down` or `docker rm -f $(docker ps -a -q)`, then you will need to recreate your super user and fetch static assets:

+    sudo docker-compose exec api /srv/env/bin/python manage.py createsuperuser sudo docker-compose exec api /srv/env/bin/python manage.py collectstatic

+> It may be necessary to pull new version of an image not managed by app-backend repo, such as `3blades/openresty`.
+In that case, make sure you have the latest versions of your images by pulling them with latest tag, such as `docker pull image 3blades/openresty:latest`.

+### Additional Configurations for MAC OSX Users

+You may have to add an additional IP address to your `lo0` interface:

+    sudo ifconfig lo0 alias 10.200.10.1/24

+Make sure your service is listening on `0.0.0.0` (not 127.0.0.1) and change `DOCKER_HOST` env var to use this IP Address.

 ## Dev Setup with Django on Host